vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 When I started standing-on-toes-with-eyes-closed on 2024-09-09, I set a threshold of 15 seconds.
 Even this threshold, I was not able to consistently clear on the first try, leading to me doing 3 or 5 tries on many days.
-As of 2025-01-16 the threshold is 27 seconds.
+As of 2025-02-03 the threshold is 30 seconds.

-I don't have standard benchmarks for this, but my guess is that if I can consistently do 30 seconds or more, I would start hitting diminishing returns in terms of this exercise, and can sustain it.
+I don't have standard benchmarks for this, but I think a threshold of 30 seconds is reasonable and I don't have plans to increase the threshold, though if my performance continues to improve organically, I may increase the threshold further.

 ## Standing on toes with eyes closed: standard version